neelakansha85/site-setup-wizard/readme.txt

 1. Select Site Type
 2. Essential Settings for creating a site
+3. Select Theme for your site
-3. Select Features/Plugins available to activate on your site
+4. Select Features/Plugins available to activate on your site
-4. Select Features/Plugins based on categorization from WPMU Pretty Plugins
+5. Select Features/Plugins based on categorization from WPMU Pretty Plugins
-5. Finish page for wizard displaying site url
+6. Finish page for wizard displaying site url
-6. Basic settings available in Site Setup Wizard
+7. Basic settings available in Site Setup Wizard
-7. Advanced settings available in Site Setup Wizard
+8. Advanced settings available in Site Setup Wizard
-8. More settings available in Site Setup Wizard
+9. More settings available in Site Setup Wizard
-9. Analytics page for metrics collection
+10. Analytics page for metrics collection

 == Upgrade Notice ==

+= 1.5.1 =
+Bug fixes.

 = 1.5 =
 Provides a new step for selecting Themes to users.